STUCCO INSPECTIONS BY MICHAEL ANGELO MASONRY, LTD.

 A message to our clients regarding COVID-19:

-We are pleased to announce that we have now moved into the ESSENTIAL WORK Category under the “YELLOW Phase” of PA Governor Wolf regarding the COVID 19 Pandemic and have happily returned to offering our professional Stucco Inspection services!
+We are pleased to announce that we have now moved into the return to work category under PA Governor Wolf regarding the COVID 19 Pandemic and are happily offering our professional Stucco Inspection services!

 While our invasive testing is always performed on the EXTERIOR surfaces of the home, we routinely request access to the INTERIOR of the home to view any unfinished spaces in Attics and Basement, to identify the substrate to which the Stucco/EIFS system has been applied.

-As we proceed to work within this “Yellow” Phase, we currently are NOT requesting INTERIOR access in homes to maintain proper “social distancing” to LIMIT our “footprint” to the EXTERIOR of the home ONLY.
+As we proceed to work within this phase, we currently are NOT requesting INTERIOR access in homes to maintain proper “social distancing” to LIMIT our “footprint” to the EXTERIOR of the home ONLY.

 For general safety reasons, we have ALWAYS worn masks and gloves throughout our inspection process (as well as booties during any interior access to home) AND will continue to do so.